-- 28.1 The Employer may (with prior notice) require service mechanic coverage (up to one-half of the crew only) for the four (4) non-government approved statutory holidays included in the collective agreement.
-It is therefore agreed by the parties that if required, Service Mechanics, will work Heritage Day, Easter Monday, the Friday before BC Day, and the Friday before Labour Day at straight time rates and take the next regularly scheduled work day, or an alternate day as mutually agreed between the employee and the Employer, in lieu of any of the four above referenced days, if worked. - 28.2 The following are recognized Statutory and General Holidays.
-A letter will be sent annually by CLR and UA Local 170 with proper dates.
+28.1 The Employer may (with prior notice) require Service Mechanic coverage (up to one-half of the crew only) for the four (4) non-government approved statutory holidays included in the collective agreement.
+It is therefore agreed by the parties that if required, Service Mechanics, will work Heritage Day, Easter Monday, the Friday before BC Day, and the Friday before Labour Day at straight time rates and take the next regularly scheduled work day, or an alternate day as mutually agreed between the employee and the Employer, in lieu of any of the four above referenced days, if worked.